 Withdrawals and transfers

-Families will often request that their learner(s) be transferred between class sections for scheduling purposes, or withdrawn from class entirely.
+Families will often request that their learner(s) be transferred between class sections for scheduling purposes, or withdrawn from the class entirely.
 These requests should be handled promptly to ensure a positive experience for families.

 Withdrawing learners from a class section or transferring learners between class sections should only be done at the request of enrolled families.
 Withdrawing or transferring learners without parental consent violates Outschool policy, and may result in a warning from our team.